Share Compose configurations between files and projects

-In this section are two common use cases for multiple compose files: changing a Compose app for different environments, and running administrative tasks against a Compose app.
+In this section, there are two common use cases for multiple Compose files: changing a Compose app for different environments, and running administrative tasks against a Compose app.

 A common use case for multiple files is changing a development Compose app for a production-like environment (which may be production, staging or CI).
 To support these differences, you can split your Compose configuration into a few different files:

 Start with a base file that defines the canonical configuration for the services.